“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 By this end of the post, it’s my hope that you’ll step into and develop your role as an Architect in your own change process.
 The word Architect comes from a compound Greek word (“Arkhi” + “tekton”) which means “leading builder.”
 As the Lead Builder in your change process, its your job to envision and create plans for yourself (your “blueprints”), to incorporate quality “building materials” (your chosen virtues, values and other resources) into your life to become the solid person (a “building”) that you and others around you have dreamed about you becoming (a “dream home”).

-In Choosing Change #11: Building Character and Building People, we’ll further explore your role and your building process, as inferred in the meaning of the Greek word “Oikeodomeo.”
-This word carries a three-fold meaning, where you’re the “Builder,” who actively engages in a “Building” process, in order to not only achieve constructive outcomes and measurable progress in your life, but as a result of your process, you “Build up” yourself and others in your life.
+In Choosing Change #11 – 13: Building Character and Building People (1 of 3; 2 of 3, and 3 of 3) we’ll further explore your role and your building process, as inferred in the meaning of the Greek word “Oikeodomeo.”
+This word carries a three-fold meaning, where you’re the “Builder,” who actively engages in a “Building” process, in order to not only achieve constructive outcomes and measurable progress in your life but as a result of your process, you “Build up” yourself and others in your life.

-In this post we’ll identify specific values, virtues, processes and behaviors from the fields of psychology, theology, neurobiology, trauma, addiction, sports and then some, to equip you as you engage in Oikodomeo, that is, in the building up of the people in your home and others close to you.
+In these posts we’ll identify specific values, virtues, processes, and behaviors from the fields of psychology, theology, neurobiology, trauma, addiction, sports and then some, to equip you as you engage in Oikodomeo, that is, in the building up of the people in your home and others close to you.

 It’s been my personal and professional experience that the incorporation of these building materials (virtues and values) into your daily practice results in the building of solid character, functional behavior and productive outcomes not only in your life but in the lives of others who will dwell with you in the house you’re creating.